ayushgupta0610/mini-app/README.md

 3. Click on "Submit a Frame"
 4. Fill out the required information:
    - App Name: "Crypto Trivia"
-   - Description: "Test your crypto knowledge and discover when you should have entered the space!"
+   - Description: "Do you believe you were early to Web3?
+Let’s find out."
    - URL: Your deployed app URL
    - Category: Games
    - Tags: Crypto, Trivia, Quiz